Mechanical vs Digital Timer: Choosing the Right Timer Relay for Automation

 Are mechanical timer relays outdated?

 Not at all.
 While digital timers offer more features, mechanical timers are still widely used, especially in tough environments where simplicity and durability matter more than advanced functions.
+That’s why at GoSwitchgear, we continue to supply mechanical models for customers in industries like mining, HVAC, and agriculture, where toughness often matters more than advanced programming.
+Our portfolio ensures you get the right relay for the right job.

 Which type of timer is more accurate?